-Electronic copies of the following transcripts are required.
+Electronic copies of the following transcripts for U.S. study are required.
 See the Transcripts section below for complete details concerning acceptable U.S. transcripts.

 - Transcripts for the final 60 semester credit hours (90 quarter hours) leading up to the first baccalaureate degree (typically the final two years)

 For International credentials, refer to our International Requirements page for credential guidelines.
 English proficiency requirements may apply dependent upon the country in which the degree was earned.